Discover how to budget without regular paychecks with these three easy-to-follow steps.

 Successful budgeting tends to depend on two things: careful planning and a steady income.
+Anyone can plan carefully, but it might not be as simple to have a steady income.

 If you’re self-employed, you might be asking yourself: “But I don’t have a regular paycheck coming in.
 Can I even set up a budget?
 Should I bother?”